Physical Therapy Guide to Cancer

-- Keeping active and participating in activities and exercises that you like to do, as often and as vigorously as possible
+- Participating in activities and exercises that you enjoy, as often as possible.

-Your physical therapist can help you choose the safest, most effective exercises to perform before, during, and after cancer treatment.
+Your physical therapist can help you choose the safest, most effective activities and exercises to do before, during, and after cancer treatment.

 What Kind of Physical Therapist Do I Need?

-All physical therapists are prepared through education and experience to treat cancer-related movement problems.
+All physical therapists are prepared through education and experience to treat cancer-related movement problems and help restore function for cancer survivors.
 However, you may want to consider:

-- A physical therapist who has experience treating people with cancer before and after surgery, and during cancer treatment.
-Some physical therapists have a practice with an oncology, lymphedema, or pain management focus.
+- A physical therapist who has experience treating people with cancer before and after surgery, during cancer treatment, and after cancer treatment has ended.
+Some physical therapists have a practice with an oncology, lymphedema, or pain-management focus.

-- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in cancer physical therapy.
-This therapist has advanced knowledge, experience, and skills that may apply to your condition
+- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in oncologic physical therapy.
+This physical therapist has advanced knowledge, experience, and skills that may apply to your condition.

 You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.